ilDug/cert-auth-app/app/src/app/core/upload/README.md

 npm install @ildug/ngx-upload --save
 ```

-This will download and install the package and its dependencies into your project.
+This command downloads and installs the package and its dependencies into your project.

-Once the installation is finished, you can start using `@ildug/ngx-upload` in your project.
+Once the installation is complete, you can start using `@ildug/ngx-upload `in your project.

-Please note that you may need to configure and import the package according to its documentation to make it work properly in your application.
+Please note that you may need to configure and import the package according to its documentation to ensure it works properly in your application.

 ## Add the module to Component

-This module can be used in standalone Angular component.
+This module can be used in standalone Angular components.
 It provides the necessary functionality and dependencies for the component to work independently.

 Usage:

 1. Import this module in the component's module file.
 2. Add the module to the `imports` array of the component's module.
 3. Use the component in your template by adding its selectors.
 4. Add the service to `providers` list.
-Each Component must specify an istance of `NgxUploadService`, so you can add more than one (with different endpoints).
+Each component must specify an instance of `NgxUploadService`, allowing you to add more than one (with different endpoints).

 Example: